Dumbbell Rear Delt Row

 Breathing

-Inhale while lowering the weights; exhale forcefully as you pull the dumbbells up and brace the core.
+Inhale as you lower the weights; exhale forcefully as you pull up, bracing your core.

 Tempo